guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 <strong style="color: white">Characteristics:</strong>
 - Resources are distributed on an as-needed basis offered through a variety of subscription and pay-as-you-go models.
+- Lower cost, less maintenance.
+###### <span style="color: #d79921">Private Cloud</span>

+Used exclusively by a business/organization.
+Services are delivered over a private network.

+Hosted by on-prem datacenters or dedicated hardware hosted by a third party providers - involves CAPEX (Capital Expenditure)

+More control, higher flexibility, higher maintenance
 ###### <span style="color: #d79921">Hybrid Cloud</span>

 <strong style="color: #b16286">Cloud infrastructure provisioned for exclusive use</strong> by a single organization comprising multiple consumers, such as the business units within the organization.
 It may be owned, managed, and operated by the organization, a third party or some combination of them, and it may exist on or off premises.